Group 2B. Personality Type B.

 Answer: (a).
 Listing great things about why he loves her can only bring positive actions.

 Answer (b) would be acceptable if it came directly from the husband.
-On the other hand, it suggests a negative condition that sex is in need of being spiced up.
+On the other hand, it suggests an adverse condition that sex needs to be spiced up.
 That may not be the belief of the wife.
 Unfortunately, the email came from one of his friends.
-This will likely be interpreted as an invasion of her privacy, or it may be viewed as deception because it requires communication with his friend.
-B-types have honesty as a dominate trait and deception is the opposite.
+This will likely be interpreted as an invasion of her privacy or may be viewed as deception because it requires communication with his friend.
+B-types have honesty as a dominant trait, and deception is the opposite.
 Answer (c) would be a good idea if he hid the brochure in her car.
 Hiding it in his truck may be interpreted as a test to see if she invades his privacy.
-Even worse, she may think that he is going to take someone else on a trip.
-Bad impressions create bad results.
-Answer (d) would be great if there was no scheme behind it, and he made sure she did not suspect an affair.
-If she does not respond in a way he envisioned, then it would disappoint him.
+Even worse, she may think he will take someone else on a trip.
+Wrong impressions create bad results.
+Answer (d) would be great if there were no scheme behind it, and he ensured she did not suspect an affair.
+If she does not respond as he envisioned, it will disappoint him.
 That disappointment would creep up at some point.
-If she asks why he was giving her these gifts, and he tells there is no reason, then he just lied.
-When she discovers the truth, it will be viewed a violation of her honesty trait.
+If she asks why he was giving her these gifts, and he says there is no reason, then he just lied.
+When she discovers the truth, it will be viewed as a violation of her honesty trait.

 Question 27.
-During a social dinner at a country club with friends, Tom does not allow others to speak, except in response to his questions.
-Which of the responses would Kathy, a B-type, use to interrupt the conversation.
+During a social dinner at a country club with friends, Tom does not allow others to speak, except in response to his questions, which of the reactions would Kathy, a B-type, use to interrupt the conversation.

 a.
 Interrupt Tom and tell him that the topic is fascinating and you would like to talk more about the subject after dinner.

 b.
-Pick out a word or phrase that Tom had mentioned, and ask someone else at the table about a topic relevant to that word or phrase, while recognizing Tom for his great incite in raising the topic.
+Pick out a word or phrase that Tom had mentioned, and ask someone else at the table about a topic relevant to that word or phrase while recognizing Tom for his great incite in raising the issue.

 c.
 Nudge Tom to the end of his story by asking, “So what did you conclude?” or “What ultimately happened?”

 d.
-Ask Tom a question on a related topic that skews the conversation into another direction.
+Ask Tom a question on a related topic that skews the conversation in another direction.

 For those who are talkers, this is for you.
 For those who are not, do something.
 If you cannot think of anything, do an internet search and see if you can find one that applies specifically to your group of friends.
 Be polite since having a few talkers are better than everyone sitting around the table in silence.

 Question 28.
-Helen was a flight attendant for 10 years, followed by a sales manager for the airline airfreight division for an additional 5 years.
+Helen was a flight attendant for ten years, followed by a sales manager for the airline airfreight division for an additional five years.
 A downturn in the airline industry caused her to be laid off.
-What should Helen do as a B-type personality.
+What should Helen do as a B-type personality?

 a.
 Call her friends and ask if they have heard of any job openings.

 b.
-Go back to school and major in her life-long dream of being an actress.
+Go back to school and significant in her life-long dream of being an actress.

 c.
 Collect unemployment benefits until they are exhausted before looking for another job.

 d.
-Contact numerous sales companies and let them know that she has experience in dealing with ten’s of thousands of members of the general public and has managed hundreds of people in the airline industry.
-Her experience gave her a familiarity with airport security, product handling and distribution through airports, and personal relationships with people in every state.
-If a product goes through an airport, she knows the ins-and-outs and the people that can make it happen.
+Contact numerous sales companies and let them know she has experience in dealing with ten’s of thousands of members of the general public and has managed hundreds of people in the airline industry.
+Her expertise made her familiar with airport security, product handling, airport distribution, and personal relationships with people in every state.
+If a product goes through an airport, she knows the ins and outs and the people that can make it happen.

 e.
 Form her own company, lease airplanes for product transportation, and negotiate with the people you know in the air freight business to handle their overflow distribution.

 Answer: (a) and (d).
-As a B-type, Helen would have many friends as well as hundreds if not thousands of followers on social media sites.
-It only takes one person to open a door to a new opportunity.
+As a B-type, Helen would have many friends and hundreds if not thousands of followers on social media sites.
+It only takes one person to open the door to a new opportunity.
 Having valuable experiences is always a great asset.
 B-types have skills in selling and making friends.
-Once Helen meets with a prospective employer, she will be able to use those skills to close the deal.
+Once Helen meets with a prospective employer, she can use those skills to close the deal.

 Action (b) fits with the dreamer trait, but that should be done when there is a stable income source.
 Action (c) involves using unemployment benefits as a reason to avoid looking for a job.
-Refusing to consider an opportunity is not a positive attribute associated with any of the personality types.
-Action (d) may not be the time to organize her own company unless she has a large nest-egg available.
+Refusing to consider an opportunity is not a positive attribute of any personality type.
+Action (d) may not be the time to organize her own company unless she has a large nest egg.
 Needing money is a significant weakness in business negotiations.
 Ambition and aggressiveness are traits more associated with A-types.
-Therefore, Helen should consider hiring an experienced A-type person if this path is selected.
+Therefore, if this path is selected, Helen should consider hiring an experienced A-type person.